Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Beyond RBAS MDPs And Horizon-free Imitation Gap

 i.e., a piece-wise linear optimization problem.

-On the other hand, we argue that the one-step state-action distribution matching cannot guarantee optimality even on visited states.
+Second, we argue that the one-step state-action distribution matching cannot guarantee optimality even on visited states.
 That is, TV-AIL may select a wrong action even on visited states.
-This is mainly because the matching is performed in the marginal distribution space.
-We illustrate this point by the following example.
+This is mainly because the matching is performed in the marginal distribution space. {We illustrate this point by providing an example in Appendix \ref{appendix:example_standard_imitation}.}